• Skip to main content

 you are stardust book cover

-I have previously recommended Kelsey and Kim’s other collaborations, the gorgeous Wild Ideas and You Are Never Alone.
-In this, their earlier book, spectacularly detailed multi-media illustrations and lyrical text take us on a journey that reveals our connection to the natural world through the formation of atoms from ancient stardust.
+Kelsey and Kim's spectacularly detailed multi-media illustrations and lyrical text take us on a journey that reveals our connection to the natural world through the formation of atoms from ancient stardust.
 Older readers will enjoy the profound wisdom of the book and science-minded children will rush out to learn more about concepts behind the story.

 the fox on the swing book cover

 Translated from the Lithuanian, this is a whimsical tale of hope, friendship and happiness.
-Paul and his family live in a tree in a park and one day when Paul is on his way home from the bakery he meets a fox on a swing.
+Paul and his family live in a tree in a park, and one day when Paul is on his way home from the bakery he meets a fox on a swing.
 Thus begins a rather interesting series of encounters with the philosophizing fox who creates just the right conditions for Paul to consider the nature of happiness and friendship.
-I love this book for encouraging emotional intelligence because the complex nature of the dialogue really challenges kids to consider the themes touched on in the story.

 the hole book cover